-The next day we recrossed the Bay westward to Annapolis, where we docked two nights at downtown Yacht Basin.
+The next day we recrossed the Bay westward to Annapolis, where we docked two nights at the downtown Annapolis Yacht Basin.

-Great Loop friends Mike and Deb from Carousel are cruising the Chesapeake Bay all summer.
-We planned to meet them in Annapolis, and we docked stern-to-stern at the marina.
+Great Loop friends Mike and Deb from M.S.
+Carousel are cruising the Chesapeake Bay all summer.
+We had planned to meet them in Annapolis, and as it turned out we were docked stern-to-stern at AYB.

 We enjoyed dinner with Mike and Deb one evening, and shared happy hour with them the next evening.
 It was good to catch up with these friends from our early days on the Great Loop.

 Eve’s college roommate Julie lives in Annapolis.
-Julie and her friend Townsend joined us onboard for visits both evenings at the marina.
+Julie and her friend Townsend joined us aboard for visits both evenings at the marina.
 (Thanks for the excellent wine and cheese!)

-Annapolis is the state capital of Maryland, home of the United States Naval Academy.
+Annapolis is the state capital of Maryland and home of the United States Naval Academy.
 It is a beautiful and walkable historic maritime city.

 While in town we enjoyed dinghy rides in the Annapolis harbor and nearby waterfront neighborhoods.

-The second evening was the Annapolis Yacht Club’s weekly sailboat race, with dozens of boats competing in classes ranging from small recreational sailboats to large and fast racing sailboats.
-Our dock was near the finish line, and we witnessed some dramatic finishes.
+Our second evening in Annapolis was the Annapolis Yacht Club’s weekly sailboat race, with dozens of boats competing in classes ranging from small recreational sailboats to large and fast racing sailboats.
+Our dock was near the finish line, and we were close-up witnesses to some dramatic finishes.